- News & Notices

 To make a one-time payment or setup recurring payments using a credit/debit card or eCheck, visit the Paymentus portal.
 We accept Visa, Master Card, Discover Card, and eCheck.
 Please be aware that our payment processor charges a flat fee of $1.95 per transaction.

 If you would like to make a payment over the phone, call your local office.
 Please be aware that our payment processor charges a flat fee of $1.95 per transaction.

 If paying by check or money order through the mail, please send your payment coupon (from the bottom of your billing statement) along with the payment.
 Be sure to allow five to seven business days for your payment to be delivered to RSA and posted to your account.
 If you are worried that your check may not arrive on time, consider paying by eCheck or credit/debit card over the phone or online.

-If you prefer not to enter the building, you may drop your payment (check/money order and payment coupon in a sealed envelope) through the door slot at your local office.
+RSA offices are currently closed to the public.
+You may drop your payment (check/money order and payment coupon in a sealed envelope) through the door slot at your local office.
 If you do not have your payment coupon (from the bottom of your billing statement), please be sure to list your account number on the check to ensure that the payment is properly applied.

 Payment Through Financial Institution Online Bill Pay

 Many financial institutions such as major banks offer their customers the ability to pay their bills via an online bill payment service (through your bank's website).
 Normally, these services debit the customer's checking or savings account to pay the bill.
 Depending on the financial institution, they may or may not charge a fee for the service.
 Payments may take up to seven business days to post to the customer's account.
 Please consult with your bank for more information.